caws/firebase-cloud-messaging-rails/README.md

 What's in this solution:

-* A complete working example of how to send push notifications to a rails application using Firebird
+* A complete working example of how to send push notifications to a rails application using Firebase

 ## Getting Started